Injective (edge) colorings of generalized Sierpi\'{n}ski graphs: Introduction

 The family of Sierpi\'{n}ski graphs was introduced by Klav\v zar and Milutinovi\'{c} in~\cite{klavzar-1997} with motivation arising from the Switching Tower of Hanoi game.
 Sierpi\'nski graphs attained a lot of interest among researchers, which led in 2017 to an extensive survey paper~\cite{hinz-2017}; see also some recent papers addressing new aspects of study of this graph family~\cite{anitha-2025,balakrishnan-2022, menon-2023}.
 A comprehensive monograph~\cite{hanoi} presents the theoretical significance and diverse practical applications of the Tower of Hanoi Problem and related topics.
 In 2011, Gravier, Kov\v se, and Parreau~\cite{gravier-2011} introduced generalized Sierpi\'nski graphs, which are defined as follows.
 Given an arbitrary graph $G$ and a positive integer $n$, the {\em generalized Sierpi\'nski graph} $S_G^n$ is the graph with the vertex set $V(G)^n$, where two vertices $(u_1,\ldots, u_n)$ and $(v_1,\ldots, v_n)$ are adjacent if there exists $d\in [n]$ such that \begin{enumerate}[noitemsep] \item $u_i = v_i$ for $i<d$, \item $u_dv_d\in E(G)$, and \item $u_i = v_d$ and $v_i = u_d$ for $i>d$. \end{enumerate} (The notation $[n]=\{1,\ldots,n\}$ and $[n]_0=\{0,1,\ldots,n\}$ will be used throughout the paper.)
 We also use the expressions that $G$ is the {\em base graph} of $S_G^n$, and $S_G^n$ is the generalized Sierpi\'nski graph {\em over} $G$ of {\em dimension} $n$.
-See Figure~\ref{fig:S_C_4} depicting generalized Sierpi\'{n}ski graphs over the cycle $C_4$ for $n=1$, $n=2$ and $n=3$; note that $V(C_4)=[4]$ in the figure and brackets and commas are ommited.
-Vertices $(u,\ldots, u)$, where $u\in V(G)$, are {\em extreme vertices} of $S_G^n$.
+See Figure~\ref{fig:S_C_4} depicting generalized Sierpi\'{n}ski graphs over the cycle $C_4$ for $n=1$, $n=2$ and $n=3$; note that $V(C_4)=[4]$ in the figure and brackets and commas are omitted.
 Intuitively, the graph $S_G^n$ is obtained from $|V(G)|$ copies of the graph $S_G^{n-1}$ by connecting the vertex $(u,\ldots, u)$ in the copy of $S_G^{n-1}$ that corresponds to $v\in V(G)$ (and this vertex is denoted by $(v,u,\ldots, u)$ in $S_G^n$) to the vertex $(v,\ldots, v)$ in the copy of $S_G^{n-1}$ that corresponds to $u\in V(G)$ (and this vertex is denoted by $(u,v,\ldots, v)$ in $S_G^n$) whenever $uv\in E(G)$.
 It is easy to see that the maximum degree of $S_G^n$ is $\Delta + 1$, where $\Delta$ is the maximum degree of $G$.
 Note that the (standard) Sierpi\'{n}ski graphs are those in which the base graph $G$ is a complete graph, that is, they are the graphs $S_{K_p}^n$, where $p\ge 3$ and $n$ are positive integers.
+Vertices $(u_1,\ldots, u_n)$, with $u_i=u$ for all $i\in [n]$, where $u\in V(G)$, are {\em extreme vertices} of $S_G^n$.
+Note that the distance between any two distinct extreme vertices in $S_G^n$ is at least $2^n-1$.
+This can be seen by combining the formula for distances in $S_{K_p}^n$ (see~\cite[Lemma 4]{klavzar-1997}) with the fact that $S_G^n$ is a spanning subgraph of $S_{K_p}^n$, where $p=|V(G)|$; see also~\cite{err}.
 For any graph-theoretic notions not defined here we refer to West~\cite{we}.

 Many graph invariants have been investigated in generalized Sierpi\'{n}ski graphs; see a selection of references~\cite{bf, er, erv, gs, kz, korze-2019, pjk, rre}.
 In a recent paper~\cite{bksy}, the authors considered injective colorings of (generalized) Sierpi\'{n}ski graphs.
 Their main focus was on the standard Sierpi\' nski graphs, that is, when the base graph is a complete graph.
 They proved that $\chi_i(S_{K_p}^n)=p$ holds for any $p\ge 3$ and any $n$.
 In addition, for $n\ge 2$ they established that $\chi_i(S_{C_4}^n) = 3$, and suggested a thorough investigation of the injective chromatic number of generalized Sierpi\'nski graphs.
 In particular, concerning the generalized Sierpi\'{n}ski graphs over cycles, they suspected that $\chi_i(S_{C_k}^n) = 3$ holds for any $n\ge 2$ and $k\ge 5$.